rrbriggs/twitter/README.md

 To run the app, then enter:
 `./gradlew run`

+### To send a Tweet:
+POST plain text / string to the endpoint /api/1.0/twitter/tweet/message For example, from terminal: `curl -d "Hello World" -X POST http://localhost:8080/api/1.0/twitter/tweet/message`

+### To get your Timeline:
+GET from the endpoint /api/1.0/twitter/timeline
+For example, from terminal: `curl  http://localhost:8080/api/1.0/twitter/timeline;`

 ## Building and running BrigBot.jar from terminal:

 Ensure you have all of the main .java files (AppLogic, FetchTimeline, Main, PostTweet) in the same directory,